mmcc007/wiremock-example/README.md

 # wiremock-example
-Example of using WireMock with RestAssured and gradle.
+Example of using WireMock with RestAssured and Gradle.

 Source sourced from http://www.ontestautomation.com/getting-started-with-wiremock/

+Run unit tests:

+    gradle test